Julia-Bobo-Hu/Automated-Historian-IoT-Data-Exploration/README.md

 Datasets retrieve data from a datastore.
 They are the result of some SQL query run against the data store.

 Another changes made to the current cloudformation template, the provision of IoT Analytics has also be provided in a "infractures as software" manner.
+Suitable services role for Lambda function to BatuchPutMessage to IoT Analytics has been provisioned by this CloudFormation template as well.
 This will improve the consistancy of the AWS service provision.

 IoT Analytics figure 2

-Bash:
-aws iotanalytics create-datastore --datastore-name bpm_blog_datastore aws iotanalytics create-channel --channel-name bpm_blog_channel aws iotanalytics create-pipeline --cli-input-json file://pipeline_config.json

 ### Step 3, Create low temporal resolution Dataset for QuickSight SPICE data ingestion

 Two datasets were generated from the IoT Datastore.
 The high-resolution dataset, which selects every record within the Datastore, is generated for future Sagemaker Notebook model training.
 The low temporal resolution dataset aggreates the timestamp from minutes to days, then calculate average meter reading, and weather reading.
 This SQL query also select the first time-related record within each time feature after groupby subfunction, to reduce the temporal resolution.
+The sql_query folder contains relavant sql queries used to generate two seperate IoT Datasets.

 ### Step 4, Several examples of using QuickSight dashboard to achieve code-free data exploration are explained.